homonoidian/synapse/README.md

 # Synapse

+**IMPORTANT**: if you want to see progress please go to the [new-ui-integr branch](https://github.com/homonoidian/synapse/tree/new-ui-integr)

 ![A TOTALLY USELESS 1MIN GIF](./totallyUseless.gif)

 Read the horrible first draft dot pdf to learn more but beware this thing may